 Finally, whether you’re in the middle of an existing project or are hoping to acquire another contract, having access to the building materials you need is vital.
 However, acquiring or replenishing these can prove a difficult challenge to overcome and, without them at your disposal, completing any given project will become an uphill struggle, leading, again, to expensive delays.
 So by applying for Construction Finance, you could gain access to the capital you need to maintain sufficient stock levels at every stage of the project, enabling you to move past this issue and succeed in total confidence.

 Like any business operating in the UK, having access to enough capital is a crucial element of running a successful business in the construction industry.
 However, because of the many challenges that may arise, making sure that you have enough capital available at every stage of the project isn’t easy, highlighting the need for stringent financial planning.
 But one way in which many construction firms get around these issues is by applying for Construction Finance.
 All you need to do is source an appropriate finance agreement from a lender you can trust, which is where we can help.

 At Rangewell, we’re an Access to Finance specialist who’s mapped over 400 lenders to offer you an overview of more than 23,000 business finance products.
 Our services are free to use and we’ll also guide you through the application process.
-So if you work in the construction industry and need access to additional funds, apply for Construction Finance today or find out more with Rangewell.
+So if you are looking to finance construction, apply or find out more with Rangewell.